AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 The relationship between the geometries of space-time and the

-Formally each spacetime ( M , g ) be considered as solving equations of Rik - 1/2 gikR = 8pTik in the sense that the component-based metric tensor g also can calculate the magnitude (Rik- 1/2 gikR)/8p and we define this as the tensor T ik .
+Formally each spacetime (M, g) can be considered as a solution of Einstein's equations Rik - 1/2 gikR = 8pTik in the sense, that based on the components of metric tensor gik we can calculate the quantity (Rik- 1/2 gikR)/8p and we define this as a Tik tensor.
 In the general case, however, the energy-momentum tensor thus defined may not have physically permissible properties.
 Only the spacetime of very specific geometric properties will describe the real one gravitation fields excited by the actual distribution of matter ~ energy.

 Local and global